cpacker/MemGPT/docs/autogen.md

     },
 ]

-# MemGPT-powered agents will also use local LLMs, but they need additional setup (also they use the Completions endpoint)
+# Letta-powered agents will also use local LLMs, but they need additional setup (also they use the Completions endpoint)
-config_list_memgpt = [
+config_list_letta = [
     {
         "preset": DEFAULT_PRESET,
         "model": None,